iharfa/strata/README.md

 ```

 The build step does not bundle anything.
 It only confirms the static app is ready.
 The PDF libraries are already vendored in `vendor/`.

-## Deploy to Vercel

-1. Upload this folder to a GitHub repository.
-2. Connect the repository in Vercel.
-3. Use the default project settings.
-4. Deploy.

-Vercel only hosts the app files.
-The selected PDF stays on the user's computer and is processed inside Chrome or Edge.

-## Suggested access control

-For internal office use, keep the GitHub repository private and use Vercel project protection or SSO if available.
-If you want a simple shared-password screen inside the app, add it before the PDF selector.